 Brandon Ackroyd, Head of Customer Insight for Tiger Mobiles, used live chat to increase customer engagement and sales.
-In fact, Brandon noted that “the number of people using live chat increased by 400 percent over six months” and of those who use the live chat feature, “20 percent of customers ended up placing an order.”
+In fact, Brandon noted that “the number of people using live chat increased by 400% over six months” and of those who use the live chat feature, “20% of customers ended up placing an order.”

 For larger or more established businesses, growth through acquisition is an effective strategy.
 By taking a separate business — with its product lineup, customers, and workforce — and rolling it into a larger company, you increase your market share.

 Acquisition might not be a viable growth strategy for every business because it requires considerable availability of liquid capital.
 However, when it’s feasible, acquisition can drive growth by letting you expand into new markets, diversify your product portfolio, or increase your production capacity.

 Words of Advice for Growing an Ecommerce Business

 As we wind down this overview of how to grow your business online, we want to leave you with some final advice.
 The following tips were provided by the helpful business owners and entrepreneurs referenced throughout this piece who have employed many of the above business strategies to great effect.